Tim Tebow headlines Cumberland homecoming

 A Heisman trophy winner is headlining Cumberland University’s homecoming event alongside a familiar face from local sports.

-Former college football standout Tim Tebow plans to deliver remarks at Nokes-Lasater Field at 2 p.m. on Oct.
-8. Later in the day, at Baird Chapel, he will be joined by WSMV4 sports anchor Chris Harris and Cumberland University Athletic Director Ron Pavan.
+Former college football standout Tim Tebow plans to deliver remarks at Nokes-Lasater Field at 2 p.m. on Saturday, Oct.
+8. Later in the day, at Baird Chapel, he will be joined by WSMV-4 sports anchor Chris Harris and Cumberland University Athletic Director Ron Pavan.

 As for the topic of discussion, Tebow, Harris and Pavan will be exploring how people can make a difference in the lives of others.